10 July 2014 by Anna Staford

-Each country has its own distinct tradition and culture, and Portugal is no exception.
+Each country has its own distinct traditions and culture, and Portugal is no exception.
 From when it had a Monarchy many years ago, to being one of Europe’s most popular travel destinations, it’s a great place to immerse yourself culturally.
-If you’re planning on visiting, it’s a good idea to get to know the national customs and mentality.
+If you’re planning on visiting, it’s a good idea to get to know Portuguese traditions, mentality, and national customs.

 Portugal boasts a wide array of national songs, music and dances.
 Among the most popular folk dances are the Fandango, Corridinho, and many more.
 Songs and dances originally came from many regions all over Portugal but they merged to form the versions we see today.